As-01-Asma/customer_behavior_analysis/README.md

 Business Insights & Recommendations
 ```

-This architecture represents a complete **end-to-end data analytics pipeline**, from raw transactional data to strategic decision-making.
+This represents a complete end-to-end analytics workflow from raw data to actionable insights.

 ---